JohnSimerlink/multiSelectDropdown/README.md

 # Features
 - [] clicking on the title/label on the menu reveals all the options of the menu, but no options are revealed before clicking
+- [] when the menu is revealed it should be overlayed upon lower elements, and not push them down
 - [] clicking on a group name selects all of the options under the group name
 - [] ability to pass in custom classes